nemo0/scraper-extension-cheerio/readme.md

+### Plan

-# Get URL with content script
+- Get URL with content script

-# Pass in using message passing to background script
+- Pass in using message passing to background script

-# Convert to mobile version using background script
+- Convert to mobile version using background script

-# Access DOM of mobile version
+- Access DOM of mobile version

-# Use cheerio to scrape
+- Use cheerio to scrape

 ### Problem Currently Facing